TensorFlow: Distribute

 In both eager and graph executions, TensorFlow provides an API for distributing computation across multiple devices with various distribution strategies.
 This distributed computing can often speed up the execution of training and evaluating of TensorFlow models and is a common practice in the field of AI.

 Losses

 To train and assess models, TensorFlow provides a set of loss functions (also known as cost functions).
 Some popular examples include mean squared error (MSE) and binary cross entropy (BCE).
-These loss functions compute the “error” or “difference” between a model's output and the expected output (more broadly, the difference between two tensors).
-For different datasets and models, different losses are used to prioritize certain aspects of performance.

 Metrics

 In order to assess the performance of machine learning models, TensorFlow gives API access to commonly used metrics.
 Examples include various accuracy metrics (binary, categorical, sparse categorical) along with other metrics such as Precision, Recall, and Intersection-over-Union (IoU).

 TF.nn

 TensorFlow.nn is a module for executing primitive neural network operations on models.
-Some of these operations include variations of convolutions (1/2/3D, Atrous, depthwise), activation functions (Softmax, RELU, GELU, Sigmoid, etc.) and their variations, and other Tensor operations (max-pooling, bias-add, etc.).
+Some of these operations include variations of convolutions (1/2/3D, Atrous, depthwise), activation functions (Softmax, RELU, GELU, Sigmoid, etc.) and their variations, and other operations (max-pooling, bias-add, etc.).